 Appropriate Vaccine Usage

-This is the percentage of patients who received the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percentage of residents who were given the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

 In Farmington Presbyterian Manor, 15.8% Percentage of Patients

 This tells you the percent of residents who required additional assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with ADL's may indicate the erosion of a patient's medical condition.